tongueroo/jets-codebuild/README.md

     cb deploy demo # creates the CodeBuild Project cb start demo  # starts a build cb start demo -b mybranch  # starts a build on a specific branch. remember to git push

+## Notes

+The [.codebuild/project.rb](.codebuild/project.rb) uses a Docker image that has ruby, node, and yarn already installed.
+If you prefer to use another image, update the `linux_image` setting, and update your `buildspec.yml` accordingly.
+IE: Install the necessary packages.